abney/selkie/docs/source/editor/corpus/slf.rst

 entirely unreasonable.

 The SLF "file" is actually a directory, though it may of course be reduced to a file by using zip.
+A corpus can also be converted to a single-file JSON format ("itemizing") and back again ("deitemizing").

 Concepts
 --------